KaddeOucif/weblogic/wlscnonjrfprereq.md

 ### A) Using ssh-keygen

-> ssh-keygen -t rsa -b 4096
+> ssh-keygen -t rsa -b 4096 -f weblogic_ssh_key

-You'll be asked to specify the filename to save the private key.
-The public key will be saved at the same location, with the extension .pub added to the private key filename.
+This will create the **weblogic_ssh_key** containing the private key.
+The public key will be saved at the same location, with the .pub extension added to the private key filename.